rust-lang/cargo/src/doc/src/reference/config.md

 config directory taking precedence over ancestor directories, where the home directory is the lowest priority.
 Arrays will be joined together.

+> **Note:** Cargo also reads config files without the `.toml` extension, such as
+> `.cargo/config`.
+Support for the `.toml` extension was added in version 1.39
+> and is the preferred form.
+If both files exist, Cargo will use the file
+> without the extension.

 ### Configuration format

 Configuration files are written in the [TOML format][toml] (like the